pushkarydv/web-elements/nav/Readme.md

 <!-- demo here -->

-this whole navbar can be called, adding links, dark mode and used by predefined functions.
+this whole navbar can be called, adding links, dark mode, nav state using predefined functons.

 let me show you how